 If you’re not aware, Stamp Duty is a payment that you may be liable for if you buy a property or piece of land in England & Northern Ireland.
-It’s a tax that applies in the property transaction process for both the freeholder and leaseholder, and it applies whether you are buying with cash or with a mortgage.
+It’s a tax that applies in the property transaction process for both the freeholder and leaseholder, and it applies whether you are buying with cash or with a house repayments.

 If you are in Scotland or Wales there are slightly different taxes and Stamp Duty doesn’t apply.
 LBTT is the tax in Scotland which stands for Land and Buildings Transaction Tax & in Wales it’s called LTT which means Land Transaction Tax.